What is an EPUB file?

 When it come to EPUB 3 and especially fixed-layout EPUB 3, reading systems have different skills.
 It is now quite common for reading applications on mobiles, tablets or PCs to support EPUB 3 with fixed-layout: this is especially the case for those based on the Readium toolkit.
 But this is not the case for most applications based on the Adobe RMSDK, which includes an obsolete Readium codebase and is only good at processing EPUB 2.

 Legacy e-readers (specialized devices with a black and white, touch-less screen, low memory, low computing power) are also only capable of processing EPUB 2.
 But several modern e-readers process EPUB 3 and correctly support sophisticated text-oriented layout, combined with images.
 The user experience is still constrained by the black and white 256 shades of grey of the device: good enough for textbooks, but not for comics or children books.
 Multimedia and interactivity are impossible due to the lack of power of such devices.
-This makes e-readers good at processing a basic profile of EPUB 3.
+Still, modern e-readers process simple EPUB 3 publications.

-We’re currently missing a clear indication of support for different “profiles” of EPUB 3 (including fixed-layout) on both bookseller platforms and reading applications.
-This plus the fact that many applications are still relying on the Adobe RMSDK and the associated Adobe DRM makes more difficult the raise of EPUB 3.
-Let’s hope that the multiplication of Readium based applications and the adoption of the LCP DRM by e-distributors will soon help solving this issue.
+We’re still missing a clear indication of a full EPUB 3 support (including fixed-layout) on most bookseller platforms and common reading applications.
+Let’s hope that the multiplication of Readium based applications and the adoption of the LCP DRM by e-distributors will soon solve this issue.

 - Getting started with EPUB (US National Center for Accessible Educational Material)